BrandonMok/racf/README.txt

 ISTE-501 | Senior Dev | RACF
 --------------------------------
 Team G.O.N.Z.O's Senior Development course project.
-A drupal CMS based project aimed to solve RACF's goal of having an application where RACF admins, participating organizations, and SNAP benefiters can access to interact with RACF's events for low income families.
+A drupal CMS based project aimed to solve RACF's goal of having an application where RACF admins, participating organizations, and SNAP beneficiaries can access to interact with RACF's events listings for low income families.

 Technology Stack
 --------------------------------